 Now that we know why cats sleep during the day and become active at night, we can move on to whether or not it is possible to change their sleep habits.
 The verdict?
 Absolutely!

-Despite their reputation as persnickety creatures, cats are surprising social and adaptable.
+Despite their reputation as persnickety creatures, cats are surprisingly social and adaptable.
 Since she loves you, she will more than likely adjust her sleep schedule naturally just to spend more time with you.
 This may not happen overnight but there are a few things you can do to help the process along.

 Address Any Health Issues

 If you notice your kitty is restlessly roaming the house at night, there’s a possibility that she is suffering from an underlying health problem that makes it difficult for her to wind down and sleep through the night.
 While there are a number of diseases that may cause a decrease in her activity levels, there are also some, like hyperthyroidism, that can cause her to be more active.
-Pain from cardiovascular or respiratory disease will also have an impact on a cat’s ability to sleep through the night; this increase in activity might just be more noticeable later in the evening.
+Pain from a cardiovascular or respiratory disease will also have an impact on a cat’s ability to sleep through the night; this increase in activity might just be more noticeable later in the evening.

 Whether she’s become lethargic or has suddenly become more active, it’s best to tackle the issue head-on and make sure all is well.
 If you notice any odd changes in her behavior, touch base with your veterinarian to pinpoint what’s going on.